 Preparing for Winter:

 If you are growing natives that are winter hardy in your area, there’s really very little to do to get the garden ready for winter.
 Leaving spent stems standing provides places for bees to hibernate in winter, and seeds for winter birds that will feed on the seedheads.
+Also, as in forests and woodlands, fallen leaves in garden beds provide year-round habitat for snails (their calcium-rich shells promote egg strength), insects, and salamanders (which need insects to eat), harbor moth cocoons, and many other animals.
+Your yard provides habitat not only in summer, but year round, and fallen leaves and other spent vegetation are critically important to many creatures.
+“Leave the leaves” through to spring to support the web of life in your yard through the winter.
 In spring, cut back flopping, dead foliage (for example, from sedges).
 For stems of wildflowers and grasses, however, if you cut them down at varying heights (from 8 to 22 inches tall), you will provide important nesting areas for cavity-nesting bees.
 Bees develop in the stems over the course of a year.
 New growth will hide the stubble.

 Maintaining larger-scale plantings

 Most large-scale plantings are done with seed.
 Weed control is very important in the first two or three growing seasons.
 Most native wildflowers and grasses grown from seed don’t get more than 6 inches tall their first year.
 Annual weeds, on the other hand, generally grow much faster than the desirable plants.
 During the first two growing seasons, mow your planting when the natives reach 6 inches in height and the weeds reach 8 to 12 inches in height.
 Don’t let the weeds get taller than this.
 Weeds over 12 inches tall will shade out your seedlings and the mown weed material will smother smaller, desirable plants when you finally do mow.